-Memphis has been recognized for its contributions to barbecue, southern food, and blues music and has much to offer food fans.
+Memphis has been recognized for its contributions to barbecue, Southern food, and blues music, and it has much to offer food fans.
 I recently visited Tennessee's second-largest city for a conference and came away with these seven Memphis restaurants to recommend.

 Table of Contents